LIGHT WATER is BLACK WATER, by Michael Begg and the Black Glass Ensemble

 - 5th November – An introductory talk and ‘behind-the-scenes’ insights, livestreamed as part of a CI-lab event.
 Register here: CI Labs #19: Ocean ARTic Showcase Tickets, Fri 5 Nov 2021 at 19:00 | Eventbrite

 A POP-led partnership that has brought together creatives and marine climate scientists together to explore the impact of climate change in the Arctic and Scotland through climate data and stories.

 Primarily funded by Creative Scotland with match-funding from MASTS and the Blue Action project, and with in-kind contributions from other partners, this project has been established in a pivotal year for climate change negotiations at CoP26, and the start of the UN Decade of Ocean Science for Sustainable Development (2021-2030).
-The creative outputs will be used as part of a public engagement programme on issues of climate change.
+The creative outputs are being used as part of a public engagement programme on issues of climate change.
 Sharing of the creative process with both artists and scientists aims to inspire and inform other art-science collaborations to form.

 The Ocean ARTic project will run until March 2022, with the following key components:

 - 1st April 2021: An online workshop providing a platform for creatives and marine climate scientists to discuss their work, also announcing the residency opportunity.

 - May and June 2021: Residencies for two creatives, interacting with scientists to explore data and science, co-creating an approach to a response or expression of stories of climate change in the marine environment.